Magnificent Error: remember (that you have) to die

 Gina (Rymarcsuk) Grey is an artist who works with photography and digital media.
 She examines the organization, translation, preservation, and degradation of data, mind, and matter through the lens of eccentric genius, visual illusion, and aircraft anatomy.
 She distills complex, yet seemingly mundane systems to their absolute rudiments and finds new ways to rebuild them such as breaking photographs down pixel by pixel or dissecting language letter by letter.
 This is followed by a careful reconstruction that has manifested as digital collage or photographs printed on paper, a sculptural object in space or an animated sequence.
 She graduated with a BA from Columbia College Chicago and an MFA from the University of Washington.
 She has shown her work internationally including exhibitions in Chicago, Seattle, Australia, Hungary, Italy and Scotland.
 She has been an artist in residence in numerous programs including the Burren College of Art, Kala Art Institute, Women’s Studio Workshop and Oregon College of Art and Craft.
-Gina taught photography and digital imaging from 2002-2015.
+Gina has been teaching photography and digital imaging since 2002.
 This is a cross section of work spanning 2003-present.
-In addition to her studio practice she owns and operates OOliva where she makes luxury soap and skincare products by hand. www.ooliva.com
+In addition to her studio practice and teaching she owns and operates OOliva where she makes luxury soap and skincare products by hand. www.ooliva.com

 RECENT / UPCOMING EXHIBITIONS

 Always open during First Thursday Art Walk in Pioneer Square, 5pm-9pm.
 OO studios 108 Cherry Street, Suite 4 Seattle, WA 9810